shouryaj/pacsci_minecraft/README.md

 To include this resource pack in the Pacific Science center map:

-1. Compress the contents of this directory into a .zip named "resources"
+1. Compress the asset contents and .mcmeta file of this directory into a .zip named "resources"
 2. Drag this resources.zip into the map's folder.